Who's buried in Westminster Abbey?

 The Unknown Warrior

-The burial of an unidentified British soldier killed during the First World War is the first example of a tomb of the Unknown Soldier.
+The burial of an unidentified British soldier killed during the First World War is the first example of a tomb of the Unknown Warrior.
 He represents the thousands of individuals who died during the war.
 Six bodies were exhumed from various battlefields and were placed in unmarked coffins, before one was selected for burial in Westminster Abbey.
-Although there are many graves on the floors of the church, this is the only one you're not allowed to walk on.
+Although there are many graves on the floors of the church, this is the only one you're not allowed to walk on as a sign of respect, so watch your step!

 Geoffrey Chaucer